shaytopaze/Babble/README.md

 # Babble

-A chatting app that allows user to communicate with each other without having to register accounts.
+A chatting app that allows users to communicate with each other without having to register accounts.
 It uses React, a popular front-end library created and used heavily by Facebook as well as modern tools for Node including Webpack and Babel. <--- Hence the clever name ;)

 =====================